grezniczek/admin-insights/README.md

 ### **Data Entry / Survey Annotations**

  When enabled, field annotations will be displayed on data entry forms and survey pages in the respective field's label.
 In case the field is embedded, the annotations will be appended to the embedding container.
+This works with **Shazam**, too.
  ![Field annotations](images/FieldAnnotations.png)
  Click field names to copy them to the clipboard (wrapped in square brackets when the `CTRL` is pressed while clicking).